joe-singh/joe-singh.github.io/writings/misc/shors/shors.md

 can do this $\mathcal{O}\left(\left(\log N\right)^3\right)$ where
 N is the size of the integer.

-## Shor's Algorithm Classical Part
+## The Classical Part of Shor's Algorithm
 Shor's algorithm is essentially a classical algorithm which requires a quantum approach for one step.
 In this section we outline the classical approach.